Skip to main content

 The Marcia MacKenzie Education Fund

-The Marcia MacKenzie Educational Scholarship Fund was established in honor of Marcia MacKenzie, who recently retired after serving as Dane County’s lead attorney for over 20 years.
+The Marcia MacKenzie Educational Scholarship Fund was established in honor of Marcia MacKenzie, who served as Dane County’s lead attorney for over 20 years.
 Each year the fund grants awards to two middle school students and covers the costs of a week-long Summer Camp at Henry Vilas Zoo.
 The winner gets to select their choice of Junior Zookeeper camp programs and the scholarship covers all program fees.

 Scholarships are open to all Dane County residents between the ages of 11 and 13.
 Students who would like to apply for a scholarship award will need to submit an essay that is no longer than one page that explains why they would like to attend Summer Camp at Henry Vilas Zoo.
 Preference will be given to essays that talk about nature, wildlife conservation, or sustainability.